 - 5. Crosley Law: Fighting for Crash Victims in San Antonio and Throughout Texas

 If your neighborhood is anything like ours, chances are you see a steady stream of delivery trucks, vans, and other vehicles pass by your house or apartment on a daily basis.
 The trend really took off at the start of the COVID-19 pandemic, but it certainly shows no sign of slowing down anytime soon.
 Nowadays, you can get almost anything delivered—even fast food.

-More delivery drivers and tight deadlines are a dangerous combination.
-It’s not hard to find news stories about the hazardous working conditions that many drivers find themselves in, and it’s no surprise that these conditions can lead to mistakes and poor decisions that cause car wrecks.
+While there are many benefits to getting groceries, restaurant meals, and merchandise delivered right to your door, there are also potential downsides to roadways filled with delivery trucks—especially as competition between delivery services becomes fiercer.
+It’s not hard to find news stories about the hazardous working conditions that many delivery truck drivers find themselves in, and it’s no surprise that these conditions can lead to mistakes and poor decisions that cause car wrecks.

 “It’s a second to cut off the time it takes to complete our routes,” the driver told a journalist, “and one second is a lot of time for us.”

-When a delivery driver is an employee, the company is typically responsible for their on-the-job negligence.
+When a driver is an employee, the company is typically responsible for their on-the-job negligence.
 For example, most UPS drivers are employees.
 If a UPS driver is texting while driving and rear-ends your vehicle, their employer’s insurance policy should cover your damages.

 Companies like FedEx and Amazon often use delivery partners who use their logos and standardized uniforms.
 In fact, there’s a good chance that your Amazon delivery driver works for one of the company’s many delivery partners, no matter what their shirt says.